annie-kuo/three-thirteen/README.md

 # three-thirteen
-Program to play Three Thirteen (rummy game variant) with 4 players or more.
+This program allows the user to play Three Thirteen (rummy game variant) with 4 players or more.

 ## Features
 - Allows user to check if a group of cards form a valid group (same rank).